-3.11 Cleaning Up Excess Files and Directories
+3.8 Cleaning Up Excess Files and Directories

 The uucp facility cleans up its temporary files and directories after a uucp connection has been completed.
-However, there are some files and directories that you must periodically clean up, depending on the number of uucp connections your system makes.
+However, there are some files and directories that you must delete periodically, depending on the number of uucp connections your system makes.

 One directory that tends to grow quickly is the /usr/spool/uucppublic directory.
-This directory grows because remote sites usually have access to it and, therefore, can put files there.
-To prevent this directory from getting too large, you can delete files from it.
+This directory grows because remote sites usually have access to it and can put files there.
+To control the size of this directory, you may need to delete files from it.

 Another directory that tends to grow quickly is the /usr/spool/uucp directory.
 This directory contains all the log files recording your system's uucp activity.
-If any of the log files such as ERRLOG, SYSLOG, or LOGFILE become too large, you can delete them.
+If any of the log files such as ERRLOG, SYSLOG, or LOGFILE becomes too large, you can delete them.

-3.12 Maintaining System Security
+3.9 Maintaining System Security